Co Operative Bank PPI Claim

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Co Operative Bank, PPI may have been attached to a customer's policy by Co Operative Bank, in some cases without their knowledge.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Co Operative Bank, PPI may have been attached to a customer's policy by Co Operative Bank, in some cases without their knowledge.
 Co Operative Bank may have disapproved a credit application if PPI was refused by the customer.

 Co Operative Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Co Operative Bank.

-There are many examples of Co Operative Bank mis-selling PPI, some consumers were not even made aware by Co Operative Bank that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Co Operative Bank that it was optional.
+There are many examples of Co Operative Bank mis-selling PPI, some customers were not even made aware by Co Operative Bank that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Co Operative Bank that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Co Operative Bank, and this was not revealed to you at the point of sale, then you would be due compensation from Co Operative Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Co Operative Bank, and this was not demonstrated to you at the point of sale, then you would be due compensation from Co Operative Bank.